lookbusy1344/Catcher/README.md

 > **DO NOT return error codes.**
 > Report execution failures by throwing exceptions.
 If a member cannot successfully do what it is designed to do, it should be considered an execution failure, and an exception should be thrown.

+Most cuttingly:

 > One of the **biggest misconceptions** about exceptions is that they are for “exceptional conditions.”
 The reality is that they are intended for communicating error conditions.
 From a framework design perspective, there is no such thing as an “exceptional condition.” **One man’s exceptional condition is another man’s chronic condition.**

+## Avoiding exceptions in .NET is hard

-Remember .NET contains tens of thousands of `throw`s just in the BCL, regardless of anything in your own code.
-Methods like `int.TryParse()` still throw **(they just dont throw for the one common case)**.
+Even if you never throw in your own code, .NET contains tens of thousands of `throw`s just in the core runtime.
+Methods like `int.TryParse()` still throw **they just dont throw for the one common case**.
+The *Try Pattern* is not exception-free.

 Every single method and constructor in the BCL can potentially throw, and most operators can too.

+Checking the .NET 8 runtime on 28 August 2024 (https://github.com/dotnet/runtime commit c1a9f26efa4fcf2e3fdcd), the code contains **38,840** instances of `throw new`.
+If we want to be exception free, we need to handle all of these!

+No easy task, but that's what we are taking on here.

-## However if you want to proceed
+## So against my advice... if you want to proceed

-This is a small library to help you keep parts of your code notionally exception free, in a functional monadic style.
+This is a small conceptual library to help you keep parts of your code entirely exception free, in a functional monadic style.

-This is built around `Result<T>` which is a discriminated union of `T` and `Exception`.
+It is built around `Result<T>` which is a discriminated union of `T` and `Exception`.
 If the worker method succeeds, `T` is returned.
 If it throws, the exception is returned.
 It shouldn't be possible to throw out of these methods, anything that cannot be caught and returned leads to a `FailFast`.

 When no return value is expected, we use `Result<Unit>` which contains no payload, just the exception if there is one.